TG922/Selenium-Testing-Automated/README.md

 # Automated_Testing_TSF_Website

-used selenium to create test cases to test the website thesparksfoundation.sg .
+I have used selenium to create test cases to test the website thesparksfoundation.sg

 Task:-